sagarsinha7777/PHPInterviewTest/README.md

   * src/html/js/todos/todo.js
   * src/views/CLASS_TodosView.php (Add functionality to create a todo item)
 * Correct any errors in the current code if you find any
-* Bonus: Make sure the user is logged in before access to the /todo/ page
+* Bonus: Make sure the user is logged in before accessing the /todo/ page

 ## Questions will be asked in the interview: